brianfrankcooper/YCSB/ignite/README.md

         -p operationcount=100000 \
         -p recordcount=100000 \
          > outputload.txt
-Note: '10.0.0.1' is ip address of one of hosts where was started Apache Ignite.
+Note: '10.0.0.1' is ip address of one of hosts where was started Apache Ignite nodes.

-Run the workload test:
+Run the workload test with IgniteClient:

     .bin/ycsb run ignite -p hosts="10.0.0.1"
          -s -P workloads/workloada \